 - Police departments, the FBI, immigration officials, and some licensing boards are still privy to expunged information.

-Hire a South Florida Attorney to Help With This Complex Process
+Hire a South Florida Criminal Record Sealing & Expungement Lawyer to Help With This Complex Process

 Getting a criminal history record sealed or expunged is no sure thing.
 While you're not required to have an attorney representing you when applying to have your criminal record sealed or expunged, the process can involve complex legal issues, and you'll want an attorney working on your behalf.
 Contact The Law Offices of Robert Malove to guide you through the expungement process.